-The table below shows the portfolio turnover rates for the Fund for the fiscal years ended February 28:
+The table below shows the portfolio turnover rates for the Fund for the fiscal years ended February 28 or 29, as applicable:

 BOOK ENTRY ONLY SYSTEM

 The Depository Trust Company ("DTC") acts as securities depositary for Shares.
 Shares are represented by securities registered in the name of DTC or its nominee, Cede & Co., and deposited with, or on behalf of, DTC.
 Except in limited circumstances set forth below, certificates will not be issued for Shares.